Tamiru

 Origin

 Tamiru Tadesse is a coffee producer who has been in the coffee business for eight years.
-He works with about 200 farmers in Delo kebele, Bensa zone in Sidama region.
+He works with about 200 farmers in Delo Kebele, Bensa Zone in the Sidama region.
 He collects about 182,000 kilograms of red cherry from an estimated 80 hectares of land owned by the farmers.
-Tamiru processes anaerobic and natural coffee that is dried on a raised bed with wire mesh.
-He then sells his coffee on the international market, mainly to China.
+Tamiru processes his coffees using a wide variety of processes.
+He then sells his coffee on the international market, mainly to Asia.

-However, he said he is interested in developing new markets and promoting the unique flavors of Bensa coffee.
-"We participated in the 2021 Cup of Excellence to promote coffee grown by our farmers, establish better market linkages and improve farmers' incomes."
-In 2021, Tamiru's coffees earned 1st and 5th place.
+However, he is interested in developing new markets and promoting the unique flavours of Bensa coffee.
+"We participated in the Cup of Excellence 2021 to promote the coffee grown by our farmers, create better market connections and improve farmers' incomes."
+In 2021, Tamiru's coffees took 1st and 5th place.